 We started at the east of town early.
 If you are thinking of hiring bikes in Hastings I'd certainly recommend this as before 11am it's paradise, the beaches are empty and there are no cars.
 From around 1pm it can start to get conjested by which time you can have moved onto less visited parts of the town.
 This is Rockanore where the fishing fleet is launched and the cliffs loom over the beach.

-Staying with the Old Town in the early light we cycled past the beautiful black fishing huts which now stand alongside the architechurally beautiful Jerwood gallery.
+Staying with the Old Town in the early light we cycled past the beautiful black fishing huts which now stand alongside the Jerwood gallery.

-I chose to hire one of our speedy Tokyobikes which is light and perfect for stop/start kind of ride.
-Andy was carrying Ella in a front child seat so went for the more sedate Bobbin Metropole which is great for carrying kids, luggage, picnics.
+I chose to hire one of our speedy Tokyobikes which is light and perfect for a stop/start kind of ride.
+Andy was carrying Ella in a front child seat so he went for the more sedate Bobbin Metropole which is great for carrying kids, luggage and picnics.

-Definitely squeeze in a look along Norman Rd in St Leonards.
-It's mix of independent shops is incredible and you are bound to come away with a gem or two.
+Try to squeeze in a look along Norman Rd in St Leonard's.
+It's mix of independent shops is incredible.

-TTime for a pit stop and where better to than in St Leonards gardens which was designed bby James Burton in 1826 and makes up the heart of the Burton "village".
+Time for a pit stop and where better to than in St Leonard's gardens which was designed by James Burton in 1826 and makes up the heart of the Burton "village".
 You can lay in on the grass which is dropped into a valley and look up at the villas surrounding it.